 To understand what happens, first we need know what exactly a strand of hair contains.
 Each strand of hair is made up of three layers:

-2. Bleaching the hair – To help the new colour show up more prominently, hydrogen peroxide is used to bleach the hair white.
+2. Bleaching the hair – To help the new colour show up more prominently, hydrogen peroxide is used to bleach the hair, making it lighter.
 Hydrogen peroxide reacts with the coloured melanin chemicals in the hair and turns them into colourless chemicals.
-Sometimes this is done as a completely separate step for darker hair.
+If more lightening is required (e.g. for dark hair), this can be done as a completely separate step, with the addition of persulfate salts.

 3. Adding dye precursors – Small precursor molecules, which later react to form the final dye, soak into the cortex through the gaps in the open cuticle.

 4. Reacting precursors to form the dye – The precursor molecules react with each other, with the help of hydrogen peroxide and ammonia, to form the final, large dye molecules, which are too big to wash out easily.

 5. Closing the cuticle – The cuticle is closed after dyeing, usually with an acidic conditioner.
 Some damage occurs during the opening/closing process – I’ve exaggerated it in the diagram above.